Bangladesh Country Commercial Guide

 Water supplies in Bangladesh are not potable, though bottled drinking water is generally safe for consumption.

 Fecal-oral contamination is common and improperly prepared meat and improperly cleaned vegetables can lead to food-borne illnesses.
 Wash, soak, peel, and thoroughly cook food to minimize chemical, insecticide, bacterial, and parasitic contamination.
-Although the Embassy cannot provide medical advice or services to the public, a list of hospitals and doctors in Dhaka can be found on the Embassy website.
+Although the U.S. Embassy cannot provide medical advice or services to the public, a list of hospitals and doctors in Dhaka can be found on the Embassy website.

 Additional information regarding healthcare is available at the State Department’s website.